openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

-# Install Intel® Distribution of OpenVINO™ Toolkit from PyPI Repository
+# Intel® Distribution of OpenVINO™ Toolkit Developer Package

 > **LEGAL NOTICE**: Your use of this software and any required dependent software (the “Software Package”) is subject to the terms and conditions of the [software license agreements](https://software.intel.com/en-us/license/eula-for-intel-software-development-products) for the Software Package, which may also include notices, disclaimers, or